liveahero-wiki/liveahero-wiki.github.io/guide/index.md

 You can get both heroes and sidekicks from the Premium Gacha

-Premium Gachas are mainly based on the current event, which as of now only one is available (Akatsuki's Golden Spirit).
+Premium Gachas are mainly based on the current event.

 ### Ether Stones (Premium Event Gacha/Premium Standard Gacha)